wfraser/rsbrowse/README.md

 # Help

 rsbrowse is still pretty new and may have bugs.
-Unfortunately, as a curses application, text written to stderr gets lost.
-Log messages are already redirected to a file for this reason, but for panic text this doesn't work.
-To capture a panic message, redirect stderr to a file, like `rsbrowse <path> 2>err.log` and try and reproduce what you did.
-(Also set `RUST_BACKTRACE=1` while you're at it.)
-Then please file an issue :)
+Unfortunately, as a curses application, text written to stderr gets lost, so log messages are redirected to a file.
+If you observe any problems or panics, please file an issue and attach the log file :) (Also set `RUST_BACKTRACE=1` while you're at it.)

 To see a list of TODOs and ideas for future enhancements, see [`TODO.md`](TODO.md).